chloeli-15/jailbreaking_interp/README.md

 #### Jailbreaking

-**Mistral:** I found that activations from `layer 13 and onwards, pos -1` extracted from harmless prompts reliably jailbreak the model into answering a harmful request.
+**Vicuna:** I found that activations from `layer 13 and onwards, pos -1` extracted from harmless prompts reliably jailbreak the model into answering a harmful request.
 This **generalizes** to harmful prompts with different formats and topics.
 Here are some examples:
 <!--
 - EVAL OF JAILBREAKING EFFICACY ON HARMBENCH
 -->